-After admission of an applicant, the Law School will invite and encourage voluntary selfidentification by students with disabilities for purposes of verifying the disability and identifying the reasonable accommodations that the Law School will provide to the student.
+After admission of an applicant, the Law School will invite and encourage voluntary self-identification by students with disabilities for purposes of verifying the disability and identifying the reasonable accommodations that the Law School will provide to the student.
 The Law School will strive to determine the accommodations to be provided before the student matriculates in an effort to have accommodations in place when the student commences study.
 Early planning is essential for many of the resources and accommodations provided.
-The Law School asks that students seeking accommodations contact the Associate Dean for Law Student Services at the earliest possible date, and no later than two weeks before the start of a class, in order for the Law School to effectively assist students with their individual needs.
+The Law School asks that students seeking accommodations contact the Law School's disability services coordinator (who can be reached at 442-7867) at the earliest possible date, and no later than two weeks before the start of a class, in order for the Law School to effectively assist students with their individual needs.